Meredith Calhoun

-Biography
+Life and career

-Calhoun seems to been born in Pennsylvania, and educated in France.
+Calhoun seems to have been born in Pennsylvania, and educated in France.
 He started his career as an apprentice to Philadelphia financier Stephen Girard.
 He did business at the port of La Havre, France at one time.
 In May 1834, in Natchez, Adams County, Mississippi, he married Mary Taylor.
 He signed his name Colhoun but "years of tradition" have made Calhoun the common spelling.

 Calhoun and his wife Mary Taylor Calhoun inherited her paternal grandfather's land and slaves in Alabama and Louisiana.
 As retold by the Historical Records Survey history of Grant Parish (1940), "The Calhoun lands, formerly owned by Judge William Smith, consisted of thirteen thousand acres.
 The estate contained four plantation quarters, still known today as Smithfield, Farenzi, Mirabeau, and Meredith.
 These plantations were well improved, with enormous barns, stables, mills, gins, and highly cultivated.
 One of the largest sugar mills in the State, erected at a cost of $100,000 was located at Farenzi.
 Meredith Calhoun owned one thousand slaves, and other planters, the Baldwins opposite Cotile Landing, the Lassards, the Gillards, and Thomas and Peter Hickman owned nearly as many."
 The crop on Firenze was sugar, the others were cotton land, with Smithfield also growing corn for subsistence.
 The plantations ran for seven miles along and three miles back from the riverbank.
 Each plantation had its own slave quarters, with the cabins clustered in groups of 12.
 Calhoun played a major role in the inter-regional slave trade of the American South, acting as a broker for the purchase and sale of thousands of enslaved persons.

 The Louisiana property, on the right bank of the Rigolette Du Bon Dieu, had a steamboat landing that became known as Calhoun's Landing and eventually, during Reconstruction, became the site of Colfax, Grant Parish, the parish seat of a newly organized parish named for vice president Schuyler Colfax and president Ulysses S. Grant.

 In 1836 an enslaved man in his 30s named Ransom, who had formerly been legally owned by the John Taylor estate, had gone missing and was thought to be "perhaps now lurking about Judge Wm.
 Smith's or Mr. Meredith Calhoon's plantations in Dallas or Autauga county."
 In 1840 Calhoun placed a runaway slave ad in a Huntsville newspaper seeking to recover Charles, "an excellent plasterer," about 30 years old, with notices also placed in Tuscaloosa, Louisville, and Nashville papers.
 While trying to sell the south Alabama plantations of his late grandfather-in-law, former U.S. Senator Smith, in 1842, he stated that he lived in Huntsville during the summer and New Orleans in the winter.